bewa87/2020-Energy-AAPOGFWT/README.md

 Since our approach bases on R and GNU Octave, we can easily replace probability density functions or power curve models and our framework is therefore relatively flexible.

 Hint: The actual GNU Octave Version only works for single wind speed data files.
-We work on a full loop in R.
+We suggest to use the R version of our algorithm with full loop of station data from station data directory.